yashraj24october/Website-Performance-Optimization-Hacks/Tips-to-reduce-LCP-and-FCP-time-of-site.md

 ### Tips to reduce LCP time

 1. Identify the largest element of 'Above the fold' part and ensure it is lighter and will load faster.
-Make effort by code that it load faster.<br>
+Make effort by code that it load faster.
+So, Try to less use the images/videos slideshow in this part.<br>
 2. Add <b>font-display: swap; </b> in @font-face{} <br>
  it will impove the LCP. because of this browser will not wait for downloading of assigned font,<br> it will initially use the downloaded font first then swap after downloading of required font.
 3. Add defer in script elements